4.1 Overview of the Chapter

-If the recipient's regular QS would have been issued in a block then the CDQ compensation QS was to be rolled into the block, unless the addition of the CDQ compensation QS put the entity over the blocking limit for the area.
+If the recipient's regular QS was blocked then the CDQ compensation QS was to be rolled into the block, unless the addition of the CDQ compensation QS put the entity over the blocking limit for the area.
 When the addition of the CDQ compensation QS put the person over the blocking limit, then all of the person's QS for the area was to be combined and issued as unblocked.6

 Alternatively, if a person was issued CDQ compensation QS in an area for which the person was not initially issued any other regular QS, then the CDQ compensation QS was left unblocked.
 During 1995, an additional rule was added for persons who had received catcher vessel CDQ compensation QS in an area when the person held no regular QS for that area.
 This rule made such catcher vessel CDQ compensation QS "fishable" across catcher vessel categories and tradeable across catcher vessel categories upon the first permanent transfer.

-The ability to transfer this type of CDQ compensation QS between catcher vessel categories has been referred to as "swap-ability."
+The ability to transfer this type of CDQ compensation QS between catcher vessel categories has been referred to as "swap-ability".
 The addition of this rule was meant to facilitate transfers so that "compensation" could occur.
-Persons with "swappable" CDQ compensation QS for a catcher vessel category can have it transferred and swapped to the catcher vessel category designated by the transfer recipient.
-The rights to "swap" this type of CDQ compensation QS expire upon the first transfer or on February 24, 1997, whichever occurs first.7
+Persons with "swappable" CDQ compensation QS for a catcher vessel category can have it swapped to the catcher vessel category designated by the transfer recipient.
+The right to "swap" this type of CDQ compensation QS expires upon the first transfer or on February 24, 1997, whichever occurs first.7

 4.2.2 Summary of 1995 Swaps of CDQ Compensation QS